 The Isle of Wight

 I love love LOVED my time in the Isle of Wight and I can’t wait to go again.
 It’s got everything I love.
 Great views, cute cottages, amazing fish n chips and proper traditional pubs.

 It’s not as hard as I thought to get there.
 The ferry is reasonable, efficient and didn’t take too long.
 You can drive from one side of the Island to the other in less than an hour and there are some fantastic Airbnb’s to choose from to enjoy your stay.

 Natasha’s Travel Tip: Due to the Isle of Wight being an island, they’ve had a lower risk of Corona Virus and were the test site for the UK Corona Virus track and trace app.
 They’ve struggled with being cut off from the mainland during the pandemic so are happy to welcome tourists soon.

 My mother has been dying to do a family vacation in Cornwall for quite some-time so I’ve got a feeling this could be next on my list of places I will be visiting.
 Who can blame her!

-Cornwall is famous for its lush coast line, blue seas and incredible wildlife.
-There’s tons of outdoor activities which is great during this pandemic.
+Cornwall is famous for its lush coastline, blue seas and incredible wildlife.
+There are tons of outdoor activities which is great during this pandemic.
 You can enjoy the beaches or gardens, go horse riding, cycling, fishing, golfing or try sailing.
-Personally, I’m all in for the surfing.
+Personally, I’m all in for surfing.